arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-1.md

 In the next part we will implement some of those type.
 In defining them, we will make sure of ensuring 3 important traits:

-1. that the result will be about *pure functions*, so we will get the benefits of both pure functions and controlled side effects
+1. that the result will be about *pure functions*, so we will get the benefits of both pure functions and controlled effects
 2. that the extra-behavior is not accidentally executed while the pure functions are being manipulated
 3. that a version of Function Application and Function Composition exist for them, so we can use them in real scenarios.